Master of Energy Transition Degree

 Accelerate Your Impact on Clean Energy Systems with Dartmouth's New Master of Energy Transition Degree

-Prepare for a career leading the global energy transition with Dartmouth College's Master of Energy Transition (MET) degree.
-As the world shifts toward renewable energy and decarbonized systems, demand for skilled professionals is skyrocketing — clean energy jobs grew at more than twice the rate of the overall US labor market in 2023 (DOE), with millions more expected to be created over the next decade (WRI).
+Prepare for a career leading the global energy transition with Dartmouth's Master of Energy Transition (MET) degree.
+As the world shifts toward renewable energy and decarbonized systems, demand for skilled professionals in energy career paths is skyrocketing.

 • Time to complete: 9 months